chi-initiative/kora-documentation/docs/forms/searching_for_a_form.md

 ## Searching Across a Kora Installation

 At the navigation bar at the top of the page, is a **magnifying glass** icon.
-No matter what page you are on, this navigation bar and icon should be available. clicking on it will allow you to search for any forms within the Kora Installation that you have access to.
+No matter what page you are on, this navigation bar and icon should be available, clicking on it will allow you to search for any forms within the Kora Installation that you have access to.
 Follow these steps to search for a form using this method:

 1. Click on the magnifying glass icon in the top right corner within the navigation bar. <p align="center"> <img src="../forms-img/searching_for_a_form_1_annotated.png" width="100%" style="align:center" title="Step 1"> </p>